xFrieDSpuDx/SMS-Bulk-Sender/README.md

 The messages are sent as quickly as the browser can send post requests.</br>
 To try this out before self hosting use https://sms.lily-pad.uk where this code is hosted.</br></br>

-* Ensure your Telnyx account has been verified so the account isn't disabled when sending large numbers of messages.</br></br>
+* Ensure your Telnyx account has been verified so the account isn't disabled when sending large numbers of messages.</br>
+* Telnyx has rate limiters on certain number formats.
+UK long numbers for example are 6 messages a minute by default.
+Once the SMS Bulk Sender has successfully sent the messages from Telnyx, there may be a delay in the message being delivered while these rate limits are in place.
+Please speak with Telynix to have this limit removed.<br/></br>

 Install:</br>
 Configure a webserver and copy the contents of this repository into the directory.</br></br>